delapuente/RFCs/0023-executor-primitive.md

 infrastructure.
 It also complicates reproducibility across vendors, since each vendor may handle large‑batch execution differently.

-By contrast, the **samplex** DAG allows users to describe their variation generation strategies in a portable, serialized form that can be transmitted efficiently.
+By contrast, the randomization plan allows users to describe their variation generation strategies in a portable, serialized form that can be transmitted efficiently.
 The backend can then expand these strategies into actual circuit variations locally, reducing network load while preserving user control over error mitigation techniques.

+Yet another alternative would have been sending a circuit template and a set of parameters on the wire for server parametrization although server expansion of the plan enables lazy generation of parameters where new parameters can be generated "on the fly" while other already-parametrized circuits are running.

-An intermediate solution would have been to save the user from generating the samplex in the client, sending the annotated circuit only.
-However, local inspectability and debuggability would require local generation of the samplex DAG anyhow.
+An intermediate solution would have been to save the user from generating the plan in the client, sending the annotated circuit only.
+However, local inspectability and debuggability would require local generation of the reandomization plan anyhow.
 More importantly, the compute model becomes simpler and honors its main
 responsibillity: execution.

 It is worth noting that earlier drafts of this RFC explored introducing the